joshatwell/whiskey/README.md

 * **Orphan Barrel Rhetoric 21yr**
 * Willett 23yr

+# other whiskeys I like
+* Balvenie 12yr
+* Crown Royal XR
+* Jim Beam Signature
+* Macallan 25yr

 # whiskey pull requests
+If you see these out in the wild please send me a message with price.
+I may have you pick it up for me. :-)

 * Angel's Envy Barrel Proof
 * Elmer T. Lee